-Egypt's revenues from tourism during the first half of the current fiscal year increased 36.4 percent compared to the same period last year.
+Egypt's revenues during the first half of the current fiscal year increased by 16 percent on an annual basis, according to Ministry of Finance.

 Customs certificates worth LE 1.922 billion have been issued for imports at Alexandria port, the statement said.